Prominent Features

 async def h6(self) -> None: return None # 204 No Content

-async def h7(self): return Response.html("<h1>hi</h1>") # raw ResponseThe default JSON encoder handles Pydantic models, enums, datetimes, UUIDs, Decimal, pathlib.Path, sets, and dataclasses out of the box.
+async def h7(self): return Response.html("<h1>hi</h1>") # raw ResponseThe default JSON encoder handles Pydantic models, enums, datetimes, UUIDs, Decimal, pathlib.Path, sets, dataclasses, and msgspec.Struct instances out of the box.
+Response subclasses also pass through unchanged, so you can add domain-specific response types without fighting the runtime.

 8. Strict decorator inheritance